 It is crazy how fast — and how drastically — tastes change.

-Like an old photo of a bad haircut, this video is very much of its its time.
+Like looking at an old photo of a bad haircut the desktop in the video is very much of its time.

 But aside from being a bit cringe, it shows how far the Linux desktop aesthetic has come, and how far our own tastes have too.